-Brazilians negotiate and make business with people not companies.
+Brazilians negotiate and make business with people, not companies.
 Brazilians would also do almost anything for close friends.
 They even have a saying for that: “For friends – everything.
 For enemies – the law.”

 Brazil’s culture is a thriving blend of Portuguese, indigenous Indian and African influences, resulting in a rich, distinct culture.
-It is known for its hospitality, openness and colourful and rhythmic events such as the celebration of Carnival.
+It is known for its hospitality, openness and colorful and rhythmic events such as the celebration of Carnival.

 The “O.K.” sign (finger and thumb touching) is considered very rude and vulgar; the “thumbs up” gesture is used for approval.

 When Brazilians wipe their hands together, it means that something doesn’t matter or is irrelevant at that moment.